The True Story of Drug Detective Frances Kelsey

 Prior to this, drug companies needed only to show that their product was safe.
 This milestone amendment changed the way drugs were approved and protected consumers from false claims and advertising.
 This set of laws were collectively known as the Kefauver Harris Amendment or ‘Drug Efficacy Amendment’, brought into effect on October 10, 1962 by then-U.S. President John F. Kennedy.

 However, regulation doesn’t mean being close-minded about the drugs that are sent for review.
 It is extremely important for health authorities to promote innovation, paving the way for new and improved therapies for diseases.

 As a case in point, thalidomide was once again sent to the FDA in 1998 for review, resulting in its approval to treat complications arising from leprosy.
 This time, however, it was supported by solid data that showed that it was both safe and effective when used in the indicated manner.

 Furthermore, the FDA has programs in place to ensure that patients who desperately need a yet-to-be-approved drug get the treatment they require as quickly as possible, without sacrificing safety and regulation.
 The four main programs are:

 - Priority Review

 - Accelerated Approval

 - Fast Track

-She was made the director of a new division at the FDA, testing and investigation new drugs, Her story was used as a recruitment tool, to encourage others that they too could make a difference in the role of a ‘Drug Detective’.
+Apart from playing a key role in establishing the Kefauver Harris Amendment, she was made the director of a new division at the FDA, testing and investigation new drugs.
+Her story was used as a recruitment tool, to encourage others that they too could make a difference in the role of a ‘Drug Detective’.